 - Forensic medical consultancy services in support of death investigation in Singapore

 - Forensic science services such as criminalistics and DNA profiling in support of criminal investigations and illicit drugs control

-- Analytical testing in support of health products regulation, cigarette and tobacco product control, water testing and food safety regulation
+- Analytical testing in support of health products regulation, cigarette and tobacco product control

 - Toxicological services provided to hospitals

 HSA has also been a designated institute for developing and promoting chemical metrology in Singapore since 2008.

 Strong Global Links

 Collaborations through Memoranda of Understanding (MOU)